JoseLuis1248/Automation_SeleniumVS/README.md

 ![Image](/Images/LivingCodeExample.png)

-This is a feature from Specflow useful to generate reports for each stakeholder of the project.
+This is a feature useful to generate reports for each stakeholder of the project.
 A really easy and elegant way to report test cases with or without test results.
 The steps to generate the HTML report:
 - Go to "Debug" folder of your project
 - Open a CMD command prompt